duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

     + [Plotting for data exploration recap](#plotting-for-data-exploration-recap)
 1. [Applying it to your own data](#applying-it-to-your-own-data)
 1. [Glossary of terms](#glossary-of-terms)

+# The "goal" of the workshop

+Our goal is to write a report to the United Nations on the relationship between lung cancer, smoking, and air pollution.
+In other words, we are going to analyze  how countries' smoking rates and air pollution may be related to  the percent of people with lung cancer.

+To get to that point, we'll need to learn how to manage data, make plots, and generate reports.
+The next section discusses in more detail exactly what we will cover.

 # Overview of the lesson